-How many times, during the meeting, we have some thoughts which we want to share with others, but we are unsure if it is a good idea or we don’t want to interrupt a presentation?
-It would be perfect to work in a company where everyone has an opportunity to express their own opinion without worrying about being judged.
+How many times during a meeting did you wanted to share your thoughts with others but were unsure if it was a good idea?
+Or maybe you didn't want to interrupt a presentation?
+Wouldn't it be perfect to work in a company where everyone has an opportunity to express their own opinion without worrying about being judged?

-Furthermore, how many times do we feel that during a meeting we could collect better conclusions, if our employees would write their own observations and ideas regarding specific topics even if they disagree with presented solutions or concepts?
+Take that a step further — how many times did you feel you could have collected better post-meeting conclusions if only your employees had the opportunity to write their observations and ideas regarding specific topics?
+Yes, even if they disagreed with presented solutions or concepts.

-“First, put your honest thoughts on the table with other people putting their honest thoughts on the table.
+<quote>“First, put your honest thoughts on the table with other people putting their honest thoughts on the table.<quote>

-Second, have thoughtful disagreement.
+<quote>Second, have thoughtful disagreement.
 Approach that with curiosity.
 Maybe I’m wrong.
 If two people disagree, one person is probably wrong.
 How do you know that person isn’t you?
-To make sure it’s not you, have quality, thoughtful disagreement.
+To make sure it’s not you, have quality, thoughtful disagreement.<quote>

-Third, if a disagreement remains, you have to have a way of getting past that.
+<quote>Third, if a disagreement remains, you have to have a way of getting past that.
 There’s no relationship that doesn’t sometimes have disagreement.
 For me there’s only two things I want from people and I want to give them: reasonableness and consideration.
 I don’t have to always get what I want.
-If I have those things, I can have a good relationship with somebody.”
+If I have those things, I can have a good relationship with somebody.”<quote>

-Transparency and sharing your own opinion is very important at Nomtek, and we decided to make our own tool which will be used during meetings.
-Moreover, we will be able to collect feedback on important topics anonymously, thanks to it.
+Transparency and sharing your own opinion is very important at Nomtek.
+That's why we decided to make our own tool that will be used during meetings.
+With the tool, we will be able to collect feedback on important topics anonymously.

-The Quickback is a PWA, free online tool which has been developed by our team as part of a Nomtek Labs project.
-Below you can find information how to create an event in Quickback and how to use it.
+Quickback is a progressive web app (PWA), a free online tool that has been developed by our team as part of a Nomtek Labs project.
+Below you can find information how to create an event in Quickback and how to use it for gathering feedback.

-When we want to create an event we need to log in first, next we should select a type of event: private or public and add the name describing the topic.
-We also need to select short or long type for events in order to let people know how long the discussion will be open and how quickly we want to gather the feedback.
+When you want to create an event, you need to log in first.
+Next, select the type of event: private or public and add a name describing the topic.
+You also need to select short or long type for events in order to let people know how long the discussion will be open and how quickly you want to gather feedback.

-The Quickback enables links sharing and starting a conversation with a selected group of people.
-We do not need to be logged in to join the conversation.
+Quickback enables links sharing and starting a conversation with a selected group of people.
+You don't need to be logged in to join the conversation.

-We can see a list of live meetings where we can still add some comments to opened events.
-We are also able to go back to ended events where we can check historical conversations.
+You can see a list of live meetings where you can still add some comments to opened events.
+You also can go back to ended events where you can check historical conversations.

-To sum up, thanks to the Quickback you can:
+To sum up, thanks to Quickback you can:

-After a few months of using the Quickback, we have determined that this is a very useful tool, but sometimes it would be great to see who added the comment when the discussion is intense.
-Furthermore, during our internal meetings the Quickback is checked and if some questions have been added to the presented topic than the speaker can go back to those questions when necessary.
+After a few months of using Quickback, we have determined that it's a very useful tool, but sometimes it would be great to see who added a comment when the discussion is intense.
+Furthermore, during our internal meetings, we check Quickback to see if some questions have been added to the presented topic.
+If there have, then the speaker can go back to those questions when necessary.

 Thanks for reading! 😊 If you enjoyed this article, feel free to share it to help others find it.